jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-02.md

 Or, if a straight line is divided into parts which are incommensur­ able with each other, each will be incommensurable with the whole.

-Proposition XVII

-If a string is divided into two parts which are expressible in length, and there are two consonances between them and the whole, that is, between the three terms, there must also be a third consonance.
+## Proposition 17: If a string is divided into 2 parts expressible in length, and there are 2 consonances between them and the whole, that is, between the three terms, there must also be a third consonance.

-For if there are two consonances, since there are not more than three pro­ portions, therefore there cannot be two dissonances.
-If there are not two disso­ nances, therefore there is not one either, by the converse of XVI.
+For if there are two consonances, since there are not more than three proportions, therefore there cannot be two dissonances.
+If there are not two dissonances, therefore there is not one either, by the converse of XVI.
 Therefore all three proportions will be consonances.

-Proposition XV

-The division of a string into two parts in the proportion of one and two thirds to one, or 5 to 3, is harmonic.
+## Proposition 18: The division of a string into two parts in the proportion of one and 2/3 to 1, or 5 to 3, is harmonic.

-For because the proportion of the part 3 to the remainder 5 is the same as that of any remainder 3, which is consonant by the Corollary, to the whole In the same way in geometry, if a straight line is divided into parts which are commensurable with each other, the whole will be com­ mensurable with both the parts.
+For because the proportion of the part 3 to the remainder 5 is the same as that of any remainder 3, which is consonant by the Corollary, to the whole In the same way in geometry, if a straight line is divided into parts which are commensurable with each other, the whole will be commensurable with both the parts.

-Proposition XVIII
+## Proposition 18
-.• I

 The division of a string into two parts which are expressible in length, in which either the whole or one of the parts acquires the number of portions which belongs to an inconstructible figure (where in fact